|

 Gretacoder 101, are controlled by a digital pseudo-random generator

-and an auxiliary key.
-The structure is determined by two secret pluggable
+an elementary key and an auxiliary key.
+The structure key is

-modules that are custom-wired and can be modified by the user.
+and can be modified by the user.

 The elementary key is entered by the user at the beginning of a session.